barackd222/barackd222.github.io/index.md

 -	Business Managers walking through functional demonstrations of a Digital Platform
 -	Platform Architects walking through technical aspects of a Digital Platform
 - 	Growing set of Speed To Value Workshops:
-    - Cloud In Action
+    - Cloud Made Easy
-    - APIs In Action
+    - APIs Made Easy
-    - Developers In Action
+    - Development Made Easy
     - Others
 -	Cloud Platform Service Providers such as Rubicon Red, Limepoint, DXC RedRock etc
 -	Developers participating in Hackathons
 -	University Students
--	Community Involvement - essentially anyone who is interested in improving their understanding of what makes a Cloud Based Digital Platform
+-	Community Involvement - essentially anyone who is interested in improving their understanding of what makes a Cloud Based Digital Platform.

 ## Where could this go?
 Community Involvement:
 <br>